Frequently Asked Questions

 What do I need to bring to the test?

-On the day of the test, arrive at the testing center at your appointed time with your admission confirmation (if you are taking a Statewide test), picture identification, and #2 pencils.
+On the day of the test, arrive at the testing center at your appointed time with picture identification and #2 pencils.
 You do not need to bring calculators or other aids.
 Scratch paper will be provided for you.